Exclusive: CyrusOne’s Europe data centre strategy laid bare

 CyrusOne is a US-based real estate investment trust (REIT) that recently initiated an aggressive expansion into Europe.

-The company made its first foray into Europe with its acquisition of Zenium in August, followed by the announcement of new data centres to be built in the UK and Germany.
-And then this week, the company shared news of a huge hyperscale data centre campus to be built in the Netherlands.
+The company made its first foray into Europe with its acquisition of Zenium in August, followed by the announcement of new data centers to be built in the UK and Germany.
+And then this week, the company shared news of a huge hyperscale data center campus to be built in the Netherlands.

 We were able to sit down with CyrusOne Europe managing director Matt Pullen to get a glimpse at the company’s strategy for the region moving forward.